 If you are looking for a church home, we invite you to make St. Jacob’s your family of faith.

 We are thankful that parents bring their children to worship and we believe that it is important to train children in the practice of worship!
-Children are invited to come forward for the children’s sermon, to use one of the “Quiet Bags” in the Narthex (entry area to our worship space) and to come forward for a blessing at communion.
-If you prefer, we have a nursery located on the upper level of the education wing, just across the hall from the front Sanctuary entrance.
-Arrangements to care for children in the nursery will be made upon request, and parents are always welcome to take children to the nursery during worship.
+Children are invited to come forward for the children’s sermon, to use one of the “Busy Bags” in the Narthex (entry area to our worship space) and to come forward for a blessing at communion.
+If you prefer, we have a nursery located just across the hall from the front sanctuary entrance staffed on Sundays from 10AM until Noon.
+Parents are always welcome to take children to the nursery during worship.
 In addition, if your older child needs a “stroll” during worship, the bulletin boards and posters on the walls of the education wing feature biblical stories and teachings.

 At St. Jacob’s the Sacrament of Holy Communion is offered weekly at both services.